 - Ground beef

 Although it looks pretty straightforward, and Wendy’s does not shy away from sharing the chili recipe on their website, not everybody can copy the amazing flavor.
 Every ingredient contributes to the overall appeal of the chili dish.

 However, the chili base gives Wendy’s chili its distinct flavor.

 This is the part that many people may have difficulty copying.
-At a glance, it contains chili sauce, onions, celery, and green peppers.
+At a glance, it contains chili sauce, onions, celery, and green bell peppers.
 The main challenge lies in figuring out the proportion of the ingredients and the time it takes to cook the stew.

 Is Wendy’s Chili Made With Expired Burgers or Old Meat?

 You might have seen scary, click-bait type headlines saying that Wendy’s uses old burgers or “expired meat” in their chili.
 So, is this true?

 Wendy’s uses burgers in its chili, but they are not old or expired (source: Health Digest).
 When a burger has gone past the “hold” time to serve it fresh in a bun, the burger is used to make chili instead.
 The burger meat is still perfectly safe to eat when it’s repurposed for the chili.